wzwietering/req-bot/architecture.md

-# Requirements Bot - Software Architecture Analysis
+# SpecScribe - Software Architecture Analysis

 ## Overview

-Requirements Bot is a Python-based console application that conducts AI-powered interviews to gather software requirements.
-The system employs a modular architecture with clean separation of concerns, supporting multiple AI providers and generating structured requirements documents.
+SpecScribe is an AI-powered requirements gathering system that conducts intelligent interviews to transform conversations into code-ready specifications.
+The system employs a modular architecture with clean separation of concerns, supporting multiple AI providers and offering three interfaces: Web UI, CLI, and REST API.

 ## System Architecture